SCHW official logo SCHW

 leadership logo Leadership and Structure

-Charles Schwab Corporation is led by a board of directors and an executive management team.
+Charles Schwab Corporation is led by a seasoned management team.
 Charles R. Schwab serves as Chairman and CEO.
-The company is organized into various business segments aligned with its core service offerings, including Investor Services, Advisor Services, and Corporate and Diversified Services.
+The company operates with a divisional structure, often aligning with its core business areas like Investor Services, Advisor Services, and Corporate and Retail Banking.

 Top Products and Market Share